MovingBlocks/Terasology/.github/CONTRIBUTING.md

 *When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.*

 Read on for an overview and [check the wiki for more details](https://github.com/MovingBlocks/Terasology/wiki).
-For questions please join us in our [forum](http://forum.terasology.org/forum/) or on `#terasology` (irc.freenode.net).
+For questions please join us in our [forum] or [Discord].

 ## File an Issue